SohamD34/SohamD34/README.md

 I am a 3rd-year undergraduate student of Electrical Engineering at IIT Jodhpur I’m interested in machine learning and competitive programming.
-I’m currently exploring and exploiting some ML-based projects and honing my programming skills.
+I’m currently exploring and exploiting ML, DL, CV and honing my programming skills.
 I am a poet at heart and a not-so-professional photographer.

 ### Skilled in